 Even if the pipes are in good condition, the connections and faucets can still leak.

 As such, getting a pre-purchase plumbing inspection is essential.

-9) Sound of running water
+9. Sound of dripping or running water

 If you hear dripping or even the rush of running mater, this is a sign that there may be a leak or burst pipe.

 A creaking sound coming from your floors can also be a sign of underfloor drainage issues.

 10. Flaking paint

 Water damage can also manifest behind walls and ceilings, causing the paint to flake away.

 What to do if you find evidence of water damage